Information about Plaza Rizal

-Flags of different nations were installed at the plaza by the Tagbilaran Lion’s Club.
-It's customary to raise the flag of a particular country at Plaza Rizal on its national day as a way of honoring the occasion.
+The Tagbilaran Lion's Club installed flags of different nations at the plaza.
+It's customary to raise the flag of a particular country at Plaza Rizal on its national day to honor the occasion.
 Some of the flags on the plaza were donated by the respective countries themselves.

 As a cultural center, Plaza Rizal is usually the venue of celebrations during the Ubi Festival every January.
-This festival features ubi or purple yam, which is Bohol's most famous agricultural export.
+This festival features ube or purple yam, Bohol's most famous agricultural export.
 During the festival, the plaza becomes a busy site with exhibits, contests, and a motorcade around the city.